draeger-lab/refinegems/THIRD_PARTY_LICENSES.md

 license-sensitive resources.
 It is not legal advice; users remain responsible for checking the current upstream terms for their own use case.

+The refineGEMs source code is distributed under the MIT license.
+Bundled third-party data, database identifiers, and connected external tools remain under their own licenses or terms.

 ## BiGG Models

 refineGEMs ships BiGG-derived metabolite and reaction tables in its internal